rodolfodpk/go-crablet/internal/benchmarks/README.md

 ## 📊 **Performance Analysis**

 ### **Strengths**
-1. **DCB Pattern Compliance**: All queries use specific consistency boundaries
+1. **DCB Pattern Exploration**: All queries use specific consistency boundaries
 2. **No Full Scans**: Zero empty tag queries that would cause performance issues
 3. **Excellent Append Performance**: Up to 8,285 events/sec with concurrency
 4. **Fast Targeted Queries**: Sub-15ms performance for all DCB-focused queries